trivago/gollum/docs/formatters/processjson.rst

 **ProcessJSONDirectives**
   ProcessJSONDirectives defines the action to be applied to the json payload.
   Directives are processed in order of appearance.
-  The directives have to be given in the form of key:operation:parameters, where operation can be one of the following: - split:<string>:{<key>:<key>:...} Split the value by a string and set the resulting array elements to the given fields in order of appearance.
+  The directives have to be given in the form of key:operation:parameters, where operation can be one of the following:
+  - split:<string>:{<key>:<key>:...} Split the value by a string and set the resulting array elements to the given fields in order of appearance.
-  - replace:<old>:<new> replace a given string in the value with a new one - trim:<characters> remove the given characters (not string!) from the start and end of the value - rename:<old>:<new> rename a given field - timestamp:<read>:<write> read a timestamp and transform it into another format.
+  - replace:<old>:<new> replace a given string in the value with a new one
+  - trim:<characters> remove the given characters (not string!) from the start and end of the value
+  - rename:<old>:<new> rename a given field
+  - timestamp:<read>:<write> read a timestamp and transform it into another format.
+  - remove remove a given field

 **ProcessJSONTrimValues**
   ProcessJSONTrimValues will trim whitspaces from all values if enabled.
   Enabled by default.